 Sugar is the most demonised nutritional substance in the world right now, and for good reason.
-At the levels we currently eat sugar, it’s destroying our health.
 The average American now wolfs down an astonishing 3 pounds of sugar per week, making for 200 grams a day of totally empty calories.

-…but you’ll also know that eliminating sugar entirely is impossible.
-The most nutritious, antioxidant-packed fruits and vegetables all contain natural sugars.
+…but that said, eliminating sugar entirely is impossible.
+The most nutritious, antioxidant-rich fruits and vegetables all contain natural sugars.

-What’s more, 50 grams of sugar per day is perfectly acne-friendly.
-With a few simple tactics, you can sprinkle small amounts in tea, coffee, and homemade chocolate and still enjoy a sweet treat once in a while.
+50 grams of sugar per day is perfectly skin-friendly.
+You can easily sprinkle small amounts into coffee, tea and homemade recipes, and still enjoy a few sweet treats without exploding with acne.

-Today then, you will learn how to do exactly that.
-We will discuss the endless alternative sweeteners currently springing onto the market.
+That’s why today, we will discuss the endless alternative sweeteners currently springing onto the market:

 What you need for acne

-For all of the pleasure but none of the acne, your sweetener must fulfil three broad criteria.
+For all of the pleasure and none of the acne, your sweetener must fulfil three broad criteria.

 Onto the sweeteners: